Nazeeh21/flipkart-dummy-api/README.md

 The server will run on localhost:4000.

-(Note: You need to have Mongo installed and running to be able to successfully test the API.)
+(Note: You need to have MongoDB installed and running to be able to successfully test the API.)

 ## Available routes